 6) Keep up to speed on fraud trends: It also helps to keep up to date on the latest types of fraud.
 With business functioning primarily online and becoming increasingly connected, fraudsters are always finding new and lucrative methods to obtain and use private information.
 It is in your best interest to ensure you stay on top of the latest kinds of fraud affecting other businesses around the world, so that you can implement the necessary security to protect your business from them.

-There is no guaranteed method to keep fraudsters from attacking your business.
+There is no guaranteed method for payment fraud prevention.
 By taking certain precautions however, you can minimize the damage they cause and make sure your business has the best chance to thrive despite them.

 Source: *2018 Experian Global Fraud Report.
 Retrieved from https://www.experian.com/assets/decision-analytics/reports/global-fraud-report-2018.pdf